luaroncrew/farawaydocs/README.md

 ### How it works?
-When swapping, **one part of assets is being swapped in the order book and another part in the liquidity pool**
+When swapping, **one part of assets is being swapped in the order book and another part in the liquidity pool** meaning one part of exchange is P2P.

 ![](/images/combined_swap.png)